rachael-meinders/superstore/exploration/README_exploration.md

     improvement from -24.2% to -13.65% for Tables.
 It would still be the least
     profitable by over 9%.

-  Why is such an unprofitable Subcategory allowed to continue to operate?
+  If the data is accurate, why is such an unprofitable Subcategory allowed to continue to operate?

     Tables may be a "Loss Leader", meaning they bring customer traffic to other
-    more profitable products.
-For example, it might seem intuitive that customers
+    (potentially more profitable) products.
+For example, it might seem intuitive
-    that purchase tables also buy Chairs.
+    that customers that purchase tables also buy Chairs.
+There is substantial
+    evidence of this:

   There were 861 orders in which Tables were sold, and 3434 in which chairs were sold.